Nick-Toth/NetRand/README.md

 An experiment in shared pseudo-random number generation.

 ## Overview Part I:

 Last year, I thought it would be neat to create a pseudo-random number generator which leverages its users as a source of pseudo-random data.
 My original idea was simply to have clients request a string of random digits in exchange for a proportional numeric string of their own.
-The server's data would simply be queue of data from previous users.
+The server's data would simply be a queue of data from previous users.
 For example, suppose Jenny wanted 7 random digits.
 In this case, Jenny would send something like "8675309".
-If the server's queue contained "4815162342.." at the time of Jenny's request, then she would recieve "4815162", and the queue would become "342..8675309".
+If the server's queue contained "4815162342.." at the time of Jenny's request, then she would receive "4815162", and the queue would become "342..8675309".

 ## Issues (and potential solutions):